dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Landscape.md

 TBD
 ![](../1shropshire/assets/images/landscape/2021-11-05_15_23_53_DSC_0687.jpg)

+# Intro: Willstone Hill

+On Willstone Hill are the Battle Stones.

 # Name: The Battle Stones, Willstone Hill

 TBD
 ![](../1shropshire/assets/images/landscape/2020-02-08_14_09_50_DSC_6420.jpg)

+# Intro: The Wrekin

+The Wrekin rises to a height of 1,335ft above the Shropshire plain.

+There is an Iron Age hill fort on the summit almost 8 ha (20 acres) in size.

+The Wrekin is the subject of a well-known legend in Shropshire folklore concerning a giant called Gwendol Wrekin ap Shenkin ap Mynyddmawr with a grudge against the town of Shrewsbury.

 # Name: The Wrekin

 At sunrise.
 ![](../1shropshire/assets/images/landscape/2022-02-27_06_34_46_DSC_0264.jpg)

 # Name: The Wrekin

 At sunrise.
 ![](../1shropshire/assets/images/landscape/2022-02-27_06_41_23_DSC_0269.jpg)

 # Name: The Wrekin

 At sunrise.
 ![](../1shropshire/assets/images/landscape/2022-02-27_07_09_30_DSC_0294.jpg)

 # Name: The Wrekin